HORSHAM TOWN COMMUNITY PARTNERSHIP

 The purpose of Horsham Town Community Partnership (HTCP) is to seek the ideas and hopes of local people and organisations and, where possible, make them happen.

-HTCP is legally registered as a company limited by guarantee.
+HTCP was formed in 2010 and is legally registered as a company limited by guarantee.
 As such, it can apply for grant funding that other organisations such as local councils -- Horsham District Council or Neighbourhood/Parish Councils -- may not be able to apply for.
 Our Company Number is 07765509.

 HTCP is a voluntary group composed of members of the three Neighbourhood Councils, North Horsham Parish Council, Horsham Society, Horsham Blueprint, Horsham in Bloom as well as other interested residents and organisations of the town.